bquilty25/charite_community_day_workshop/workshop_materials/04_vs_code_demo.md

 **In VS Code Copilot Chat, use this prompt:**
 ```
-I have a detailed specification in 06_analysis_spec.md.
+I have a detailed specification in 06_analysis_plan.md.
 Please read it carefully
 and generate a complete Quarto report (.qmd) that follows ALL requirements.

 The report should:
-1. Load malaria data from ../data/malaria_facility_count_data.rds
+1. Load malaria data from `here("data", "malaria_facility_count_data.rds")`
 2. Include an executive summary with key findings
 3. Perform temporal trend analysis by district
 4. Analyze age distribution across districts